sicarul/redshiftTools/cran-comments.md

 ---

-* Examples are all set as {dontrun} because they require a connection to an actual Amazon Redshift database to work.
+* Examples are all set as {dontrun} because they require a connection to an actual Amazon Redshift database and S3 buckets to work, otherwise they'd fail every time you run a check.